Catmull–Clark subdivision surface: Properties

 The new mesh will consist only of quadrilaterals, which in general will not be planar.
 The new mesh will generally look "smoother" (i.e. less "jagged" or "pointy") than the old mesh.
 Repeated subdivision results in meshes that are more and more rounded.

 The arbitrary-looking barycenter formula was chosen by Catmull and Clark based on the aesthetic appearance of the resulting surfaces rather than on a mathematical derivation, although they do go to great lengths to rigorously show that the method converges to bicubic B-spline surfaces.

-It can be shown that the limit surface obtained by this refinement process is at least $\mathcal{C}^1$ at extraordinary vertices and $\mathcal{C}^2$ everywhere else (when n indicates how many derivatives are continuous, we speak of $\mathcal{C}^n$ continuity).
+It can be shown that the limit surface obtained by this refinement process is $G^1$ (tangent plane) continuous at extraordinary vertices (valence not equal to 4) and $\mathcal{C}^2$ continuous at regular points (valence equal to 4). (when n indicates how many derivatives are continuous, we speak of $\mathcal{C}^n$ continuity).
 After one iteration, the number of extraordinary points on the surface remains constant.

 Exact evaluation

 The limit surface of Catmull–Clark subdivision surfaces can also be evaluated directly, without any recursive refinement.
 This can be accomplished by means of the technique of Jos Stam (1998).
 This method reformulates the recursive refinement process into a matrix exponential problem, which can be solved directly by means of matrix diagonalization.